-- Academic standards: Each graduate student is must meet the minimum academic standards of the College of Natural Science (see 3.2.1 above, and also http://www.reg.msu.edu/ucc/AcademicPrograms.asp). - Research: Graduate students should be capable of pursuing meaningful research.
+- 16.1.1 Academic standards: Each graduate student is must meet the minimum academic standards of the College of Natural Science (see 3.2.1 above, and also https://reg.msu.edu/AcademicPrograms/. - 16.1.2 Research: Graduate students should be capable of pursuing meaningful research.
 The evaluation of a student's research ability is the responsibility of his/her Guidance Committee. - 16.1.3 Academic progress: Each graduate student shall make normal progress toward his/her degree.
-This includes meeting the expectations outlined in DEGREE REQUIREMENT

-TIMELINES AT A GLANCE at the beginning of this handbook.
+This includes meeting the expectations outlined in DEGREE REQUIREMENT TIMELINES AT A GLANCE at the beginning of this handbook.
 In addition, as a general guide, the Department suggests the following for full-time students:

 M.S.
 2 years Ph.D.
-4 years
+4-5 years